 Returning home after a hospital stay requires proper preparation to ensure a safe and comfortable environment to support your healing process.
-Whether a planned hospital visit or an unexpected event, preparing your home ensures your physical safety and contributes to your mental and emotional well-being as you recover.
+Whether a planned hospital visit or an unexpected event, preparing your or your parents' home ensures physical safety and contributes to mental and emotional well-being as you recover.
 Although you may feel overjoyed to be reunited with familiar surroundings, don’t skip these precautions.
 A few simple adjustments can ensure a smooth transition to get you back on your feet.

 Managing the changes to your home before returning from the hospital can feel like a lot to handle.
 To create a successful homecoming, reach out to a trusted family member, friend, or caregiver willing to lend a helping hand.
 Ask them to arrange professional services for cleaning, moving heavy furniture, or making minor fixes.
 Or they could pull together a workday with friends and family to lighten the workload or coordinate running errands.
 Keep your point person in the loop about your progress and any specific requirements that you might have.
 It’s also a good idea to consult with your healthcare professionals, occupational therapists, or physical therapists for their expert advice on home modifications and accessibility.
 By making these changes ahead of time, you’ll be able to return to a safe and comfortable home, giving you peace of mind and allowing you to focus on getting better without any unnecessary worries.